geom3trik/geom3trik.github.io/_docs/01_getting_started/05_building_widgets.md

 To add the element widget we first create a new instance with `Element::new()`, and then build the widget into the app with `.build(state, window.entity(), |builder| builder)`.

-- The first argument to this function is the mutable reference to State from the application closure.
+- The first argument to this function is the mutable reference to `State` from the application closure.

-- The second argument is the entity id of the parent widget, in this case the window widget, which we get using `window.entity()`.
+- The second argument is the entity id of the parent widget, in this case the window widget, which we get by calling `window.entity()`.
 Each widget has an `Entity` id which can be used to get and set various widget properties stored in `State`.

-- The third argument is a closure which provides us with a builder we can use to set style properties on the newly created widget.
+- The third argument is a closure which provides us with a builder we can use to set style properties of the newly created widget.

 However, if you build and run this code you will still see an empty window.

 ![adding_widgets_01](../../images/adding_widgets_01.png)

-This is because the element widget has no built-in styling.
-To see the button, we can add a width, height, and background color using the builder:
+This is because the `Element` widget has no built-in styling.
+To see the element, we can add a width, height, and background color using the builder:

 ```rs
 use tuix::*;